 Bus Depot Task Force

-In 2015, after the MTA moved much of their operation off-site, the Speaker’s office convened the East 126th Street Bus Depot Task Force, a group of elected officials, City agencies, and community stakeholders including the Harlem African Burial Ground Task Force, to discuss the goals for the site.
+In 2015, after the MTA moved much of their operations off-site, the Speaker’s Office convened the 126th Street Bus Depot Task Force, a group of elected officials, City agencies, and community stakeholders including the Harlem African Burial Ground Task Force, to establish goals for redevelopment of the site.
+These are:

 Materials from the Info Session are available for download below: